statsle/WassersteinSSL/README.md

-This is code for our paper on Rethking the uniformity metric in self-supervised learning, ICLR 2024.
+This is code for paper ``Rethking the uniformity metric in self-supervised learning", ICLR 2024.

 ## WassersteinSSL